- Title:

 - Materials & Techniques:

-- Etching, line engraving, and letterpress, with hand coloring in watercolor on moderately thick, slightly textured, cream wove paper
+- Etching, engraving, and letterpress, with hand coloring in watercolor on moderately thick, slightly textured, cream wove paper

 - Dimensions: